Photo from Unsplash

 Morning

-Our days are few, and are far better spent in devoting ourselves to good works, than in disputing over matters which are, at best, of minor importance.
-Incessant discussion of subjects of no practical value, do a world of mischief.
-Our churches suffer much from petty wars over abstruse points and unimportant questions.
-After everything has been said that can be said, neither party is any the wiser!
-Therefore, the discussion no more promotes knowledge, than love!
-It is foolish to sow in so barren a field.
+Our days are few, and they are far better spent in devoting ourselves to good works than in arguing over matters that are of minor importance at best.
+Endless discussions over topics of little practical value cause great harm.
+Our churches suffer much from petty disputes over obscure points and trivial questions.
+After all has been said, neither side is any wiser!
+Such debates do not promote knowledge, nor do they foster love.
+It is foolish to plant seeds in such barren soil.

-Does my life adorn the doctrine of my Savior?
+Does my life reflect the teachings of my Savior?

 What more can I do for Jesus?

-If we have been at all given to arguing and disputing, let us now turn to a service so much more profitable.
-Let us endeavor to lead others, both by our precept and example, to “avoid foolish questions.”
+If we have been prone to arguing and disputing, let us now turn to something much more profitable.
+Let us seek to lead others, by our teaching and example, to “avoid foolish questions.”

 Evening

-In Job’s uttermost extremity—he cried after the Lord.
-The longing desire of an afflicted child of God—is once more to see his Father’s face.
-His first prayer is not “O that I might be healed of the disease which now festers in every part of my body!”
-Nor even “O that I might see my children restored from the jaws of the grave, and my property once more brought from the hand of the spoiler!”
-But the first and uppermost cry is, “O that I knew where I might find HIM, who is my God! that I might come even to His seat!”
+In Job’s deepest distress, he cried out to the Lord.
+The heartfelt desire of a suffering child of God is to once again see the face of their Father.
+Job’s first prayer wasn’t, “O that my body might be healed from this painful disease!”
+Nor was it, “O that my children might be restored from the grave, and my possessions returned to me!”
+No, his foremost cry was, “O that I knew where I might find Him, my God!
+That I might come even to His seat!”

-God’s children run home when the storm comes on!
-It is the heaven-born instinct of a gracious soul to seek shelter from all troubles beneath the wings of Jehovah.
-“He who has made God his refuge,” might serve as the title of a true believer.
-A hypocrite, when afflicted by God, resents the infliction, and, like a slave, would run from the Master who has scourged him!
-But not so the true heir of heaven—he kisses the hand which smote him, and seeks shelter from the rod in the bosom of the God who frowned upon him!
+When storms come, God’s children run home!
+It’s the instinct of a born-again soul to seek refuge from all troubles beneath the wings of Jehovah.
+“He who has made God his refuge” could be the true believer’s title.
+A hypocrite, when afflicted by God, resents the suffering and, like a slave, runs from the Master who disciplined him.
+But not so with a true child of heaven—he kisses the hand that strikes him and seeks shelter in the heart of the God who disciplined him.

-Job’s desire to commune with God was intensified by the failure of all other sources of consolation.
-The patriarch turned away from his sorry friends, and looked up to the celestial throne, just as a traveler turns from his empty water bottle, and betakes himself with all speed to the well.
-He bids farewell to earth-born hopes, and cries, “O that I knew where I might find my God!”
+Job’s desire to commune with God grew stronger when all other comforts failed.
+He turned away from his so-called friends and looked to the heavenly throne, just as a traveler, finding his water bottle empty, hurries to the well.
+Job abandoned earthly hopes and cried, “O that I knew where I might find my God!”

 Morning and Evening - November 19